EB corbos Linux SDK

 • result_pattern (root) [default: auto detected ]: A name pattern to match the build result, e.g. *.tar.xz for kiwi-ng tbz builds.

-• image (boot/initrd/root/config) [default: None ]: A kiwi-ng or elbe XML image description.
+• image (boot/initrd/root/config) [default: None ]: A kiwi-ng XML image description.
 This parameter can be used to integrate old image descriptions into new build flows.

 • berrymill_conf (root) [default: None ]: A berrymill.conf used for berrymill build.
 If none is given, the configuration will be automatically generated using the provided apt repositories.
 This parameter can be used to integrate old image descriptions into new build flows.